 A: Guided tours of the Basilica are offered Monday through Friday at 9am, 11am, and 1pm.
 On Saturdays, tours are generally offered at 9am, 11am and 1pm (but if you wish to visit on a Saturday, please email the Parish Office, as weddings and special services may be taking place and may preclude the regularly scheduled tours).
 On Sundays, a public tour is offered at 12 Noon.
 Please also note that the Sunday tour is for walk-ups only, and groups will not be scheduled on Sundays.
 There are no guided tours offered during Holy Week or the week of Christmas.
 Please note that we have a team of exceptional volunteer docents.
 Occasionally, because of schedule conflicts, a docent is not available at one of the above-mentioned times.
 In those cases, visitors are encouraged to take the self-guided tour, which is an educational and enjoyable experience.

 Q: Can I visit the Basilica without taking the guided tour?

 A: Yes.
-The Basilica is open to the public for visitation from 8:30am-4:00pm, seven days a week.
+The Basilica is open to the public for visitation from 8:30am-8:00pm, M-F and 8:30am-5:30pm on weekends.
 Please be aware, however, that the Basilica is a working parish church.
 Please see our Worship Schedule so that you do not plan your visit during Mass time.
 Additionally, if you wish to visit on a Saturday, please email the Parish Office, as weddings and special services may be taking place.